about me

 I’m Fr.
-Marty John Miller, a Catholic priest of Opus Dei, helping people discover God in their ordinary lives.
-I was born and raised in idyllic Oregon, Illinois, where I learned about everything that really matters.
-I met Opus Dei while a student at Illinois State, and after lots of theology in Rome and Pamplona, Spain, I was ordained in 2002, at Torreciudad, near the hometown of Saint Josemaria.
-I’m now based in Houston, and from there I trek south-central Texas, ministering sacraments, preaching, and giving spiritual guidance.
-If you’re in this area and want to get to confession, check the calendar below, or you can email me at martyjohn@letsrepent.org.
+Marty John Miller, a Catholic priest of Opus Dei.
+Born and raised in Oregon, Illinois (where I learned about everything that really matters) I met Opus Dei while a student at Illinois State.
+After lots of theology in Rome and Spain, I was ordained in 2002, at Torreciudad, near the hometown of Saint Josemaria.
+Now based in Houston, I trek south-central Texas, ministering sacraments and preaching.
+If you’re in this area and want to get to confession, check the calendar below.
+You can email me at martyjohn@letsrepent.org.
 God bless!

 My Confession Calendar!